How’s your moral character? Is it good enough to pass TREC’s test to get a Texas real estate license?

 But what happens if you fail the TREC Fitness Determination?
 What steps you should take next?

 What to Do If You Fail the Fitness Determination?

 TREC carefully examines and considers each MCD submission on a case-by-case basis.
 If they feel something in your past isn’t satisfactory for receiving a real estate license you’ll be notified by email or mail.
 TREC is fairly lenient, but violent offenses, real estate-related crimes, and charges involving money are huge red flags that often lead to a license denial.

 It’s understandable to be upset if you get a denial notice from TREC after submitting an MCD.
 But that doesn’t have to be the end of the road on your path to getting a Texas real estate license.

-You can’t appeal the Commission’s determination, but you can submit another Moral Character Determination and Background History form in hopes of getting a more favorable outcome.
+You can’t appeal the Commission’s determination, but you can submit another FD and Background History form in hopes of getting a more favorable outcome.
 This time it may be helpful to include:

 - More details on the infraction

 - Letters of character reference

 - Proof of rehabilitation

 Basically, do what you can to prove that your past infraction was an isolated event and that you’re now an upright citizen who is fit to have a license.
 Point out the facts and details that support this, like how long it’s been since the infraction and the steps you took to correct your actions.